National Governors Association

 Government Finance Officers Association

-This important legislation is necessary to amend the 2014 Liquidity Coverage Ratio: Liquidity Risk Measurement Standards; Final Rule – 79 Fed.
-Reg.
-61439.
-While the rule established a minimum liquidity requirement for large banking organizations and identified acceptable investments – deemed HQLA – to meet this requirement, it failed to include municipal securities in any of the acceptable investment categories.
-In doing so, regulators overlooked core features of these securities that are consistent with all of the criteria proposed by regulators to be characterized as HQLA, including limited price volatility, high trading volumes and deep and stable funding markets, as discussed below.
+The rule by federal regulators established a minimum liquidity requirement for large banking organizations and identified acceptable investments – deemed HQLA – to meet this capital adequacy requirement.
+While the rule classified foreign sovereign debt securities as HQLA, it excluded U.S. municipal securities.
+In doing so, regulators overlooked core features of municipal securities that are consistent with all of the criteria proposed by regulators to be characterized as HQLA, including limited price volatility, high trading volumes and deep and stable funding markets, as discussed in Attachment B and evidenced in the State of Washington’s analysis demonstrating strong trading liquidity in stable times and in times of financial stress and volatility in Attachment C.

-With the American Society of Civil Engineers estimating a $2.1 trillion funding gap over the next ten years to meet our nation’s infrastructure needs, the ability of states and localities to finance infrastructure at the lowest possible cost is critical.
-Classifying investment grade municipal securities as HQLA will help ensure low-cost infrastructure financing remains available for municipal securities issuers to continue to build the infrastructure for commerce, public safety, job creation and the development of an educated workforce that our communities and national economy rely on.
-For these reasons we hope you will consider cosponsoring HR 1624.
+With the American Society of Civil Engineers estimating a $2.1 trillion1 funding gap in ten years to meet our nation’s infrastructure needs, the ability of States and localities to finance infrastructure at the lowest possible cost is critical.
+Classifying investment grade municipal securities as HQLA will help ensure low-cost infrastructure financing remains available for municipal securities issuers to continue to build the infrastructure for commerce, public safety, job creation and the development of an educated workforce upon which our communities and national economy rely.

 Government Finance Officers Association, Emily Brock, 202-393-8467